-The belly button is located in the middle of the connective tissue which is the weakness spot.
+The belly button is located in the middle of the connective tissue which is the weak spot.
 This explains why during pregnancy some women have their belly button poking out.

 Will I develop Diastasis Recti during pregnancy?

-Factors that increase the risk of developing this conditions are:
+Factors that increase the risk of developing these conditions are: